IceAsteroid/swayWorkroom.sh/README.md

 # How to use
 1. Download the script, and put it to the directory of choice.

-2. Comment out all lines related to workspace actions in sway, for example, as belows:
+2. Comment out all lines related to workspace actions in sway, for example, as below:
 ```
 ## Workspaces:
 #